FAForever/ice-adapter/README.md

 ## JSONRPC Protocol
 The `faf-ice-adapter` is controlled using a bi-directional [JSON-RPC](http://www.jsonrpc.org/specification) interface over TCP.
 The internal server was tested against [bjsonrpc](https://github.com/deavid/bjsonrpc).
+Not that all JSON messages are newline terminated.

 ### Methods (client ➠ faf-ice-adapter)